TheNewAttacker64/Theattacker-Crypter/README.md

 - [x] Add Ability To execute your own powershell code
 - [x] option To Disable Amsi from powershell
 - [x] Notify Methods When Code executing on Machine
+- [ ] Mutex to prevent Porcess from running Multiple times
 - [ ] Loading Payload locally instead of loading our shellcode from url
 - [ ] adding Different Encryption Methods
-- [ ] Generate  Infected Undetected  PDF File
 - [ ] Linux Support